Blake M - Research Program Mentor | Polygence

 Bio

 I am a graduate student working towards my PhD in Nuclear Physics at Tulane University.
 I presently am working on the Beamline 3 project studying Neutron decay.
 I have previously worked as a research assistant studying beta decay on the He-6 CRES project at the University of Washington.
 I also work as a physics teaching assistant at Tulane.
 I consider myself to be knowledgeable about radiation, nuclear reactors, and the standard model of particle physics.
+Additionally, in the pursuit of my degree, I have experience with teaching about and writing programs for quantum computers, and, in conjunction with a partner, wrote the Wikipedia article on Quantum Game Theory.
 I am passionate about learning, and am eager to mentor students who feel the same!
 In my free time I enjoy playing puzzle games and story games that force you to piece together stories, such as Subnautica, Outer Wilds, and Tunic.
 I am so deeply involved in scientific research that when I attended UW during COVID and couldn't go to class, I took to making working model rocket engines in my parent's garage to launch cardboard rockets thousands of feet into the air!

 Project ideas